Toba-dean/login-register-Form/README.md

 by Toba

 # Summary
-A simple login and registration form using HTML, JS and CSS.
+A simple login and registration form using HTML, JS and CSS, using javascript for form validation.